Exec-GenEsis/ucsd-notes-genesis/DSC30/Notes/Class in Java.md

 - Class - Object template
+	- Must have a "main" function to run, "Indicates where to start"
 - Object - Instance of a Class
 - A instantiates B - A is class, B is Baby, A made B